dy/sprae/readme.md

 ## Manual init

-The more direct case is initializing spores via JS.
+The more direct case is initializing sporae via JS.

 ```html
 <div id="user" :if="user">